bhargavS17/kilo_text_editor/README.md

 # kilo_text_editor
-This text editor is built by using a blog tutorial.
+This text editor is built by using a tutorial
+(due respect @tsoding)